zwarag/typst-homework-template/main.typ

 the relevant runtime (TradingView for Pine Script; Three.js Editor r180 for the graphics task).
 When a model failed, I iteratively refined the prompt while keeping track of which requirement appeared to be misinterpreted.
 No post-generation editing was applied to the model code—instead, the analysis concentrates on why the generated scripts did or did not execute as expected.
+This mirrors prior empirical evaluations of LLM code generation that emphasise systematic task design and manual inspection of failure cases #cite(chen2021codex, liu2024classeval).

 = Task 1: Pine Script Linear Regression on Log Data